software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 14
 >
+> Once you have completed the exercises for this Sprint, remove the excessive Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
+Also, remove the excessive `messageList` folder from the `frontend` directory.

+{: .important-title }

+> Exercise 15
+>
 > Decide which group member gives the Sprint Review demonstration at the beginning of the next Sprint.
 The group member should be someone else as the one who gave it previously.
 This group member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.

-{: .note }

-> Once you have completed the exercises, remove the excessive Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
-Also, remove the excessive `messageList` folder from the `frontend` directory.

 {: .warning }